-An ecological desk review was undertaken on the 21st June 2022 in order to assess the potential impacts of the proposed project, as detailed in Section 4.1 of this document.
+An ecological desk review was undertaken in order to assess the potential impacts of the proposed project, as detailed in Section 4.1 of this document.
 The purpose of this review is to collate available data and information relating to the site and relevant Natura 2000 sites.
 Within this review, sources, publications, and datasets that were consulted included.